Key Points

 |---|---|---|---|

-| Singapore | Route B | May be requested | ACRA company incorporation |
+| Singapore | Route B may apply | May be requested depending on ACRA, CSP, bank, corporate, or other receiving authority instructions | Corporate, banking, financial, or administrative filings |

-| New Zealand | Route B | May be requested | Company, real estate, or financial procedures |
+| New Zealand | Route B may apply | May be requested depending on document purpose and receiving authority | Immigration, banking, corporate, inheritance, or administrative filings |

-| the Philippines | Route B | May be requested | SEC corporate registration, BI |
+| the Philippines | Route B may apply | May be requested for SEC, consular, banking, or corporate processes | Consular, banking, corporate, real estate, inheritance, or administrative filings |